-15 vast cruise ships creating cities at sea
+The gigantic cruise ships taking over the seas

 5. MSC Meraviglia

-MSC Meraviglia is both the first ship on the list not to belong to Royal Caribbean and the first of MSC's "Vista project," which will see an identical sister ship delivered in 2019.
+MSC Meraviglia is both the first ship on the list not to belong to Royal Caribbean and the first of MSC's Meraviglia class of ships, which will see an identical sister ship delivered in 2019.

-Among the signature features of this vessel is the exclusive agreement MSC Cruises has with the Cirque du Soleil, which performs onboard 12 times a week.
+Among the signature features of this vessel, which heads to the United States in 2019, is the exclusive agreement MSC Cruises has with the Cirque du Soleil, which performs onboard 12 times a week.

 Fittingly for a ship whose primary area of operations is the Mediterranean, the Meraviglia has its own branch of Eataly, the famous Italian delicatessen chain, and a 262-foot LED Sky Mediterranean-style indoor promenade open 24 hours a day